British actor Julian Sands missing in California mountains - ExBulletin

 British actor Julian Sands missing in California mountains

 The 65-year-old entertainer was reported missing by his wife on Friday evening, Jan.
-13, after hiking in the Baldy Bowl area of the San Gabriel Mountains, according to Los Angeles broadcaster KABC-TV and the Hollywood business.
+13, after hiking in the Baldy Bowl area of the San Gabriel Mountains, according to Los Angeles broadcaster KABC-TV and the trade. of Hollywood.
 Variety edition.

-“My understanding is that he left for a hike that day and when he didn’t return his family reported him missing,” said Gloria Huerta, spokeswoman for the sheriff’s department. of San Bernardino, quoted by KABC-TV.
+From what I understand he left that day for a hike and when he did not return his family reported him missing, KABC-TV quoted Gloria Huerta, spokeswoman for the Department of sheriffs of San Bernardino, as told to the media.

-Intermittent aerial searches by helicopter and drone have continued, however, and authorities plan to resume a ground search once conditions permit, Variety said.
+Intermittent aerial searches by helicopter and drone have continued, however, and authorities plan to resume a ground search once conditions allow, Variety said.

 The Baldy Bowl, about 80 km northeast of Los Angeles, just below the Mount Baldy ski area, is a popular destination for skiers, climbers and hikers.